This guide will help you get started with WHMCS Cart & Order Pages -WCOP in 3 steps.

 Replace the placeholders above with strong passwords/ passphrases.
 You can use this tool to generate strong passphrases

-Now that you’ve installed WCAP Plugin, and have gathered information needed to configure it, head to the plugin settings WP > WCAP > WHMCS Config.
+Now that you’ve installed WCOP Plugin, and have gathered the information needed to configure it, head to the plugin settings WP > WCOP > WHMCS Config.

 - Fill in WHMCS URL, WHMCS admin user & password, API access key & Auto auth key as collected above.